 The children will learn about the day, month and year, as well as the weather, season and how to tell the time.
 Many children enjoy music and movement, where they are free to express themselves through dance and playing musical instruments.

-During each daily session, the children are offered a selection of fresh fruit and a biscuit with a drink of milk, squash or water (specific to dietary requirements).
+During each daily session, the children are offered a selection of fresh fruit or a cracker with a drink of milk, or water (specific to dietary requirements).

 As part of our commitment to all the children, our activities and plans are based around the Early Years Foundation Stage curriculum.
 We encourage parents/guardians to take an active role in their child’s learning and we therefore like to complete the “My Unique Story” document with you.
 To celebrate the children’s achievements we have Learning and Kindness Trees.
 Children, parents/guardians or staff place a leaf on the branches of the trees when the children learn or achieve something new or demonstrate an act of kindness.